Chair of the Board

 The Board of Directors is a voluntary (pro bono) body and has nine duties: preserve the mission of the College; set the strategy of the College; delegate the execution of the strategy to the Principal; monitor outcomes and performance standards; be responsible for reputation, branding and strategic messaging; secure resources needed by the College; oversee financial management; ensure legality and compliance; and improve strategic leadership.

 The Organisation for Economic Cooperation and Development (OECD) notes that school Boards contribute to the community by lending strong leadership and governance to a school’s mission, ensuring financial viability and sustainability, and improving the quality of educational programs, which lead to improved student outcomes.
 Boards add further value by providing a mentoring role for the school’s senior executives, building brand and reputation, managing risk, contributing to the culture of the organisation, and monitoring organisational performance.
 This is done by questioning management, listening and advising, providing leadership in a crisis situation, and measuring performance in a meaningful way.

-This is the standard set by the NSW Board of Studies, Teaching and Education Standards (BOSTES), and the Association of Independent Schools (AIS).
+This is the standard set by the NSW Education Standards Authority (NESA), and the Association of Independent Schools (AIS).
 The Oakhill College Board of Directors is committed to these standards.